 logger.trace('A trace log message.') // Gradle never logs TRACE level logs

-Use the typical SLF4J pattern to replace a placeholder with an actual value as part of the log message.
+Use the link typical SLF4J pattern to replace a placeholder with an actual value in the log message.

 build.gradle.kts